stallah/stallah/README.md

 - 👋 Hi, I’m @stallah
 - 👀 I’m interested in gaining experience in the Computer Science workfield.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me.. smita.tallah@gmail.com
+- 📫 How to reach me.. stallah@gmu.edu

 <!---
 stallah/stallah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.